 Keeping your baby’s precious little clothes and blankets in good condition for future generations is easy to do.
 Just imagine the joy or embarrassment your child will feel when you share those first clothes with a future spouse!
-This step-by-step guide will ensure that the items will be stored safely away for a few years until a sibling or cousin arrives or for the next generation.
+This step-by-step guide will ensure that the items will be stored safely away for a few years until a sibling or cousin arrives or for decades until they are needed by the next generation.

 For dry clean only pieces, take them to a professional and point out the problem areas.
 Since dry cleaning is a bit of a misnomer (a wet cleaning solution is used); again, be certain the items are completely dry before storing.
-I like to wait a day or so before packing away just to be sure.
+It is best to wait a day or so before packing away just to be sure the fabric is dry.

 You will also need to purchase archival tissue paper.
-It must be both acid free and lignin – a chemical compound derived from wood - free.
+It must be both acid-free and lignin-free.
+Lignin is a chemical compound derived from wood.

 Wash and dry your hands before handling the keepsakes to get rid of lotion or creams that can stain clothing.
 If there are any metal buttons on the clothes, remove them and store separately by wrapping them in tissue.
 The metal can rust or corrode and cause staining.

 Begin by lightly stuffing hats or puffy sleeves with the acid-free tissue paper.
 Then, lay each of the garments onto a separate layer of tissue.

 Wrap each item with tissue, adding more tissue as needed.
 Be sure that there is tissue cushioning each fold.
 This will prevent heavy creasing.
 Place each individually wrapped item in the storage container.

 Repeat steps with each individual item.
 If you like the scent of lavender, wrap a few sprigs with tissue paper or use a sachet bag and add to the box.
 Do not allow the lavender to touch any keepsakes directly.
 The lavender works as a natural insect repellant as well as adding a delicate scent.